 NCWIT EngageCSEdu Engagement Excellence Awards

-NCWIT EngageCSEdu is a growing collection of high quality materials for introductory undergraduate computer science courses created by faculty across the country.
-All of the peer-reviewed materials in the collection employ a number of “engagement practices” that research suggests are likely to engage students, especially women and other underrepresented groups.
+The NCWIT EngageCSEdu Engagement Excellence Awards, funded by Google, recognize faculty who are making a difference in their introductory computer science classrooms through excellent and engaging curriculum, contributing the best of the best to the EngageCSEdu collection.
+EngageCSEdu is a growing, peer-reviewed collection created by faculty across the country that employ a number of “engagement practices” that research suggests are likely to engage students, especially women and other underrepresented groups.

-We are pleased to announce the 2016 EngageCSEdu Engagement Excellence Awardees!
+We are pleased to announce the 2019 EngageCSEdu Engagement Excellence Award Recipient!

 Want to become eligible for next year’s award?